 Counselling for Anxiety

-“I feel anxious.”
-It’s one of the most common expressions a therapist hears.
-Sometimes it’s your mind racing, or a tight feeling in your chest that just won’t go away.
-Many women shrug this off, chalking it up to the usual chaos of life.
-But when worry starts to affect your mood, relationships, or ability to rest, it might be time to pause and reach out for support.
+“I feel anxious” is one of the most common things a therapist hears.
+It might show up as racing thoughts or a tight chest that won’t ease.
+Many women brush it off as life’s usual chaos, but if worry starts affecting your mood, relationships, or sleep, it may be time to reach out for support.

 - Target feelings of anxiety, worry, and fear